-You must believe that you possess specialized skills and abilities to even consider having control over your choices.
+You must believe that you possess specialized skills and abilities even to consider having control over your choices.

 Minimalism as a way of life

-Best-selling author Joshua Becker said “…Minimalism is intentionally living with only the things I really need—those items that support my purpose.
+Best-selling author Joshua Becker said, “…Minimalism is intentionally living with only the things I really need—those items that support my purpose.
 I am removing the distraction of excess possessions so I can focus more on those things that matter most” (para.
 4).

-Things have no value, only ideas and plans.
+Things have no value, only ideas, and plans.

 A minimalist lifestyle keeps you focused on your objective.

-Frugality is a strategy
+Frugality is a strategy.

-Trent Hamm (2019), writer for U.S. News & World Report said, “Frugality is actually about aiming to get maximum value out of your money.
+Trent Hamm (2019), writer for U.S. News & World Report, said, “Frugality is actually about aiming to get maximum value out of your money.
 It doesn’t mean that you don’t spend money on things that are important to you.
 It means that you don’t spend money on things that are not important to you” (para.3).

 Hamm’s focus on the economics of self-actualization rests on the ability to use money as a resource to expand on the work.
 Money allows participants to “Stay in the game.”

-Remember the venture is merely a hobby until it begins to make money.
+Remember, the venture is merely a hobby until it begins to make money.

-Your hypothesis is that the problem you are attempting to address is important to enough people who are willing to pay for the solutions.
+You hypothesize that the problem you are attempting to address is important to enough people who are willing to pay for the solutions.